ifwe/open-source-handbook/Legal.md

 ## Privacy Policy

 If your project is large enough to warrant its own website, you'll need it to link to a Privacy Policy document.
-This doc sets forth what information Tagged collects in the day-to-day operation of the website.
+This doc sets forth what information if(we) collects in the day-to-day operation of the website.

 To add a Privacy Policy to your project website, simply copy it to your repository from the [Starter Box](./starter_box/Privacy_Policy.md) then link to that copy from your website.